 Jade Fowler, our RAP Housing Coordinator, was recognized by the Lincoln Homeless Coalition for being an advocate for the vulnerable and fighting homelessness in our community.
-Wade Fruhling, our Technology Systems by assisting various organizations with load-ins to help set up for the day (and loadouts) as well as taking pictures at the event.
+Wade Fruhling, our Technology Systems Specialist, performed an instrumental part of the Homeless Connect event by assisting various organizations with load-ins to help set up for the day (and loadouts) as well as taking pictures at the event.
 Thank you both for going above and beyond and making a difference in our community!